Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 If you have a machine with 512gb ram then you can modify the following lines to suite your ram levels (example below is for 512gb ram):
 ```
 (increase) --accounts-index-memory-limit-mb 350 \

+>**Note:**
+Removing accounts index cmpletely has been helpful for some servers.
+Worth trying if you cannot catch up.

 ```
 >**Note:** If you have more than 256gb ram you might also consider running /mt/accounts/solana-accounts on a tmpfs filesystem instead.
 An example of this is detailed in the validator setup located here - https://github.com/Shadowy-Super-Coder-DAO/Solana-Validator-Setup-Equinix/blob/main/solana-validator-SSP-EQsetup.md